 What training have the staff supporting children and young people with SEND had or are having?

-All of our teachers are trained to work with children with SEN. Some are very experienced, and others less so, but all have access to advice, information, resources and training to enable them to teach all children effectively.
+All of our teachers and support staff are trained to work with children with SEN. Some are very experienced, and others less so, but all have access to advice, information, resources and training to enable them to teach all children effectively.
 We offer training and self-help opportunities through access to in-house or LA courses, provision of books or guidance towards useful websites.

 How will my child be included in activities outside the classroom including school trips?

 Following the Equality Act 2010, all of our children have equal access to lunchtime and after school clubs which develop engagement with the wider curriculum.
-Where necessary, we make accommodation and adaptation to meet the physical and learning needs of our children.
-Class trips are part of our curriculum and we aim for all children to benefit from them.
+Where necessary, we make accommodations and adaptations to meet the physical and learning needs of our children.
+Class trips, including residentials, are part of our curriculum and we aim for all children to benefit from them.
 No child is excluded from a trip because of SEN, disability or medical needs.